lanceewing/joric/README.md

 ![](assets/png/joric_title.png)
 # JORIC
 **JOric** is an Oric emulator written in Java, using the libGDX cross-platform development framework, targeting primarily HTML5 and the web.
-Being such, it runs directly in your web browser:
+Being such, it can run directly in your web browser:

 https://oric.games